NguyenHongQuang116/Deep_Learning_Models_Lake_segmentation_SARdata/README.md

-These are Jupyter Notebooks of fine-tunned SAM and DeepLab(ResNet50) for lake semantic segmentations using SAR images.
+These are Jupyter Notebooks of fine-tunned SAM for lake semantic segmentations using SAR images.

 For Independencies, please refer to the model instructions (SAM: https://segment-anything.com/).